DanteNoguez/tinychat/README.md

 ## Bugs and to-dos
 - Reducing the size of the memory can induce an OpenAI error: `messages with role 'tool' must be a response to a preceeding message with 'tool_calls'`
-- Chroma has inherent issues with dependencies, so it's usable in some environments (like our container)
+- Chroma has inherent issues with dependencies, so it's not usable in some environments (like our container)

 ## Roadmap
 - ConversationsManager scalability